-We currently have on-going projects in the Caribbean Basin, and we are pursuing work in the Middle East.
+We currently have on-going projects in the Caribbean Basin.
 International operations subject us to additional risks, including:

-- · uncertainties concerning import and export license requirements, tariffs and other trade barriers; - restrictions on repatriating foreign profits back to the U.S.; - · changes in foreign policies and regulatory requirements; - · difficulties in staffing and managing international operations; - taxation issues; - currency fluctuations; and - political, cultural and economic uncertainties.
+- uncertainties concerning import and export license requirements, tariffs and other trade barriers; - restrictions on repatriating foreign profits back to the United States; - changes in foreign policies and regulatory requirements; - difficulties in staffing and managing international operations; - taxation issues; - currency fluctuations; - political, cultural and economic uncertainties; and - risk of expropriation or seizure.